*** SUBJECT TO REVISION IF REALITY BECOMES EVEN SILLIER ***

 A corner is simple:

-A situation where you have no viable exits.
+A situation where you have no clean exits.

-Whatever happens next — you’re forced to absorb it.
+Whatever happens next — there’s no way around it.

 That’s a corner.